andaze/hugo-amp-corporate/content/terms/_index.en.md

 {{% content-box class="mt2 pb2 message px2" %}}
 Content usage conditions

-**Andaz Co., Ltd.'s corporate site and related sites (hereinafter referred to as "this site") are operated by Andaz Co., Ltd. (hereinafter referred to as "the Company") or its agent.
-In using this site, it is assumed that you have agreed to the following conditions of use. **
+**Andaze Ltd corporate site and related sites (hereinafter referred to as "this site") are operated by Andaze Ltd. (hereinafter referred to as "the Company") or its agent.
+In using this site, it is assumed that you have agreed to the following conditions of use.**

 ### Change of terms of use